 Problems Wi-Fi with the New iPad

-A significant number of users who have bought the new iPad are experiencing problems with Wi-Fi.
+A significant number of users who have bought the new iPad are experiencing problems with the Wi-Fi.

-The origin of the problem seems to be caused by a bad power management chip Broadcom BCM4330.
-Although a priori be a hardware problem, Apple could fix the problem with a software update.
+The source of the problem seems to be caused by poor power management Broadcom BCM4330 chip.
+Although a priori be a hardware problem, Apple could solve the problem with a software update.
 The Broadcom BCM4330 chip was first introduced in the iPhone 4S and it has a number of measures to save energy.
-However, the New iPad needs to get more power from the battery to get the best possible performance to the screen.
-As a result of this extra consumption, Wi-Fi connections and signal reception were weak in many cases.
+However, in the New iPad needs to get more power from the battery to get the maximum benefit to the screen.
+As a result of this extra consumption, Wi-Fi connections and signal reception have been weak in many cases.

 Fortunately, Apple already has the solution.
-This would happen by adjusting the amount of energy consumed by the Wi-Fi and Bluetooth chipset via a software update.
+This would happen by adjusting the amount of energy consumed by the Wi-Fi and Bluetooth chipset via a software upgrade.
 As a temporary measure, Apple suggested to customers that would restore the configuration of the default network to address the problem.
-Anyway, this workaround does not seem to be working, so users must wait for the update.
+However, this workaround does not seem to be working, so users must wait for the update.